GabrielMajeri/fmi-robolab-arduino/README.md

 You can find the solved lab exercises in the [homework](lab-hw) directory.

+The retro game project is in the [MatrixGame](MatrixGame) directory.

 Uncategorized bits of code I've written are in the [experiments](experiments) directory.

 ## License